kingandmcgaw/handbook/README.md

 ####General principles:
 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.
 * __Never make changes unilaterally__.
 Prefer oversharing and overcommunication (at the expense of some chatter/noise) to implicit understanding and agreement.
 Goal is to [increase bus factor](http://en.wikipedia.org/wiki/Bus_factor).
+* __Asynchronous and location-agnostic__.
+With a workforce across multiple locations it's important that we behave as if we're _all_ remote.
+Always acknowledge communication.

 ###Language style guides